What is Work Order Software?

 Components of Work Order Software

 What can you expect from your work order software?
-While each software solution is unique, an effective product should include four essential components.
+While each service order software solution is unique, an effective product should include four essential components.

 1. Work Order Request Form

-A work order request form allows employees in any area of your facility, or at any of your locations, to submit a repair or maintenance request.
-Having a unified process for these requests allows your maintenance team to easily keep their tasks organized and efficient.
+A work order request form allows employees in any area of your facility or at any of your locations to submit a repair or maintenance request.
+Having a unified process for these requests allows your maintenance team to easily keep their maintenance tasks more organized and efficient.

 There are times when your maintenance team needs to communicate with an employee who submitted a work order, whether they need to ask a follow-up question, give them a more detailed progress update, or whatever else it may be.
 When a work order software tool has communication capabilities built in, it allows all those details to remain with the work order so your records are organized and all in one place.